Anja Manuel: How To Win The Technology Race With China | TEDx PaloAlto

 Play Video View Fees

-Former diplomat, author, and advisor on emerging markets, Anja Manuel is Co-Founder and Partner along with former Secretary of State Condoleezza Rice, former National Security Advisor Stephen Hadley and former Secretary of Defense Robert Gates, in Rice, Hadley, Gates & Manuel LLC, a strategic consulting firm that helps US companies navigate international markets.
+Former diplomat, author, and advisor on foreign policy, Anja Manuel is Co-Founder and Partner along with former Secretary of State Condoleezza Rice, former National Security Advisor Stephen Hadley and former Secretary of Defense Robert Gates, in Rice, Hadley, Gates & Manuel LLC, a strategic consulting firm that helps US companies navigate international markets.

-She is the author of the critically acclaimed This Brave New World: India, China and the United States, published by Simon and Schuster in 2016.
-From 2005-2007, she served as an official at the U.S. Department of State, responsible for South Asia Policy.
+Anja is the author of the critically acclaimed This Brave New World: India, China and the United States, published by Simon and Schuster in 2016, and numerous articles and papers.

-Earlier in her career, Ms. Manuel was an attorney at WilmerHale working on corporate governance, international and Supreme Court cases, and represented special committees of major corporate boards before the US Congress, Department of Justice and the SEC.
-She was also an investment banker at Salomon Brothers in London.
+Earlier in her career, Anja was an attorney at WilmerHale working on Supreme Court and international cases, and represented clients before the US Congress, Supreme Court, Department of Justice, Department of Defense, and the SEC.
+She began her career as an investment banker at Salomon Brothers in London.

-A graduate of Harvard Law School and Stanford University, Manuel now also lectures at Stanford University.
+A cum laude graduate of Harvard Law School and Stanford University, Manuel also lectured and was a research affiliate at Stanford University from 2009-2019, teaching courses on US Foreign Policy in Asia and Technology Policy.

-She is a frequent commentator on foreign policy and technology policy, for tv and radio (NBC/MSNBC, Fox Business, BBC, Bloomberg, Charlie Rose, NPR, etc.) and writes for publications ranging from the New York Times, to the Financial Times, Fortune, the Atlantic, and Newsweek, among others.
+Anja is a frequent speaker on foreign policy and technology policy, is a commentator for tv and radio (NBC/MSNBC, Bloomberg News, Fox Business, BBC, NPR, etc.), and writes for publications ranging from the Washington Post, New York Times, Financial Times, Foreign Affairs, The Atlantic, Fortune, and Newsweek, among others.

-VIRTUAL TOPIC: The Global Economy and long term consequences of the Covid crisis.
-From her front row seat as advisor to U.S. CEOs, Anja Manuel untangles the implications of the coronavirus pandemic over the longer term for the world political system and economy, and the specific impact this may have on your business.
+The Global Economy in the Complex World.
+From her front row seat as advisor to U.S. CEOs, Anja Manuel untangles the implications of recent events over the longer term for the world political system and economy, and the specific impact this may have on your business.
 She breaks down the avalanche of recent news into understandable realities.
 For example,

 - the impact on U.S.-China relations and the consequences for US businesses who invest there or whose supply chains run through Asia;

-- the cracks in the European Union, where reaction to the coronavirus crisis has been along nation-state lines in ways that may splinter regulatory regimes;
+- the cracks in the European Union, where reaction to recent events has been along nation-state lines in ways that may splinter regulatory regimes;

 - the future effectiveness international institutions;